eclipse-cdt/cdt/POLICY.md

 ## Code Formatting

 These are the coding style recommendations that are in place with project setting.
-They are enforced by the [build process](https://github.com/eclipse-cdt/cdt-infra/tree/master/jenkins/pipelines/cdt/verify#cdt-verify-code-cleanliness) and auto-save actions in Eclipse.
+They are enforced by the build process (as defined in [Jenkinsfile](https://github.com/eclipse-cdt/cdt/blob/main/Jenkinsfile) and GitHub actions [workflows](https://github.com/eclipse-cdt/cdt/tree/main/.github/workflows)) and auto-save actions in Eclipse.

 * Preserve formatting and style of old code when making patches
 * Use default "Eclipse" code formatting for Java for new code